Botlhale-Setou/mens-conference/README.md

 ## Acknowledgements
 - A special **thank you** to all those who helped shape the version we're on!
+- This design template is by [Cindy Shin](https://www.behance.net/adagio07)

 ## 📝 License
 - Currently unlicensed.